-This module uses the concepts, views, and arguments in analytic philosophy to clarify philosophical problems raised by Jewish, Christian, and Islamic theology, to offer solutions to those problems, and to evaluate those solutions
+This module uses the concepts, views, and arguments in analytic philosophy to clarify philosophical problems raised by Christian and Islamic theology, to offer solutions to those problems, and to evaluate those solutions.

-to compare and contrast the results of these evaluations in Jewish, Christian, and Islamic theology; in so doing, students will open up new lines of enquiry in comparative analytic theology
+to compare and contrast the results of these evaluations in Christian and Islamic theology; in so doing, students will open up new lines of enquiry in comparative analytic theology.

 Academic and graduate skills

 to develop students' abilities to apply philosophical tools and techniques in order to advance understanding of intellectual problems;

 to provide a grounding for independent research in the philosophy of Christianity and Islam, individually and collectively.